 Ian runs paediatric, adult ocular motility and general ophthalmology clinics, and is the director of the regional post-graduate education programme for ophthalmology.
 He is also the clinical director for eye services in Leeds.
 Ian received his CCST in July 1999 and began work as a consultant at Clayton Hospital in Wakefield in December 1999.
 He has co-written two major textbooks which were published in 2001.
 One is on cataract surgery and the other concerns anterior segment reconstruction including a substantial medico-legal section.
-His NHS timetable, incorporates operating lists where he performs paediatric surgery and adult strabismus operations.
+His NHS timetable incorporates operating lists where he performs paediatric surgery and adult strabismus operations.

 Mr Nick Thomas

-Mr Thomas is a Consultant Neurosurgeon, for King’s College London who qualified in 1988.
+Mr Thomas is a Consultant Neurosurgeon, for King’s College London.
+He qualified from the London Hospital in 1988.
 He has a specialist interest in complex spinal surgery, endoscopic pituitary surgery, neurofibromatosis and skull base surgery.
 Prior to his appointment at King’s, Mr Thomas worked at a variety of London Hospitals, including Atkinson Morley’s Hospital, Queen Square and Great Ormond Street Hospitals.

 Dr Alastair Santhouse